natec425/personal-website/content/blog/adt-oop/index.md

 ## Learning More

 These two courses really cemented a lot of this comparative stuff for me.
-I think are pretty great, and I highly recommend them.
+I think they are pretty great, and I highly recommend them.

 - [Coursera - UW - Programming Languages](https://www.coursera.org/learn/programming-languages)
 - [Coursera - EPFL - Functional Programming Principles in Scala](https://www.coursera.org/learn/progfun1)

 ## Thanks

-Hopefully this article has helped your cross that boundary between statically typed, functional languages and class based, object oriented languages a little smoother.
+Hopefully this article has helped you cross that boundary between statically typed, functional languages and class based, object oriented languages a little smoother.

 Thanks for reading!